-There are two pieces of equipment that I always make a point to grab when I’m heading out for a run (besides my running shoes, of course): my GPS watch and my running headphones.
-I get questions about equipment recommendations all the time and thought I would take a second and share my thoughts in case you are looking for the perfect gift
+Aside from my running shoes, there are two pieces of equipment that I always make a point to grab when I’m heading out for a run: my GPS watch and my running headphones.
+I get questions about equipment recommendations all the time, so I thought I would take a second and share my thoughts, just in case you’re looking for the perfect gift

-My hands down favorite headphones for running are (drum roll please)… the Bose SIE2i sport headphones.
+My hands down favorite headphones for running are (drum roll, please)… the Bose SIE2i sport headphones

-Steve’s Best Headphones for Running:
+Steve’s Best Headphones for Running

 Jaybird Bluebuds X – OK, so these aren’t bad.
 Most people really like them, but for some reason they did not stay in my ears very well.
-They sounded great, but it seemed like I was putting them back in my ear about once a mile on a run which was a total deal breaker.
+They sounded great, but it seemed like I was putting them back in my ear about once a mile on a run, which was a total deal breaker.
 For someone with smaller ear canals, this might be a good choice (maybe I just have Dumbo ears).

-Running Headphones to avoid:
+Running Headphones to Avoid

-Beats by Dre Powerbeats – I just didn’t dig the sound.
-Maybe it’s just me, or maybe these guys are over hyped, but I really thought my factory ipod headphones sounded just as good.
+I just didn’t dig the sound.
+Maybe it’s just me, or maybe these guys are over hyped, but I really thought my factory iPod headphones sounded just as good.
 Certainly not worth the $149 I paid for them by comparison.

-When it comes to purchasing the best running headphones, it is sometimes hard to justify shelling out a lot of money, but I spend a LOT of time running.
+When it comes to purchasing the best running headphones, it’s sometimes hard to justify shelling out a lot of money, but I spend a LOT of time running.
 Instead of replacing $10 headphones every week or two and the added time and expense of going to the store, I invest in one excellent, high end pair of headphones for running that last a long time and sound great!

 What do you think?
 Do you have a pair of headphones that you love (or hate)?

-Visit our Facebook page to let us know and find more helpful running tips and motivation to keep your head in the game.
+Visit our Facebook page page to let us know and find more helpful running tips and motivation to keep your head in the game.

 Steve is the founder and head coach of RunBuzz.com.
 Steve is host of the RunBuzz podcast and founder of PaceBuilders